Summer Watering Tips

 If your finger or shovel comes out clean, you need to water.
 If your finger comes out damp or muddy, you should not water that day.

 Keep the grass and weeds away from your tree for at least two years to prevent competition for water and nutrients.
-A layer of Grade A Cypress or Grade A Cedar Mulch placed to a depth of 2 inches over the area of the hole will discourage grass growth and conserve moisture.
+A layer of shredded cedar or cypress mulch placed to a depth of 2 inches over the area of the hole will discourage grass growth and conserve moisture.
 If necessary, you may pull the mulch back to inspect the soil moisture of the root ball to determine watering needs.